Lights set to go out in Kandahar after U.S. aid winds down

 The U.S. aid agency has just awarded a new $27 million, four-year project to improve electricity revenue collection and management in Kandahar.
 The cash cannot be used to pay for fuel.
 It says increasing tariffs was one way to keep Kandahar's two 10 MW generators running.

-However, plans to increase tariffs as much as tenfold or more may be unrealistic in such a poor country.
+But plans to increase tariffs as much as tenfold or more may be unrealistic in one of the world's poorest countries, where only 30 percent of people have access to electricity.

 (Reporting by Jessica Donati; Editing by Michael Perry and Mike Collett-White)